pop-team/pop-java/docs/applications-development.rst

 Data marshaling and IPOPBase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When calling a remote methods, the arguments must be transferred to the object
+When calling a remote method, the arguments must be transferred to the object
 being called (the same happens for the return value and the exception).
 In
-order to operate with different memory spaces and different architecture, data
+order to operate with different memory spaces and different architectures, the data
-is marshaled into a standard format prior to be send to remote objects.
+is marshaled into a standard format prior to be sent to remote objects.
 All
-data passed is serialized (marshaled) at the caller side an deserialized
+data is serialized (marshaled) at the caller side an deserialized
-(unmarshaled) at the called side.
+(unmarshaled) at the remote side.

-With POP-Java all primitive types, primitive types arrays and parallel classes
+With POP-Java all primitive types, primitive type arrays and parallel classes
 can be passed without any trouble to another parallel object.
 This mechanism is
 transparent for the programmer.

-If the programmer want to pass a special object to or between parallel classes,
+If the programmer wants to pass a special object to or between parallel classes,
 this object must implement the IPOPBase interface from the POP-Java library.
 This library is located in the installation directory
 (``POPJAVA_LOCATION/JarFile/popjava.jar``).
 By implementing this interface,